 "He appreciated other artists' work and would comment of how he liked what they had done, and why it worked as a piece of comic art.
 I never heard him say anything bad about anyone.
 He wasn't like that."

-I think that part of his personality comes through in his comic book work.
+I think that THAT part of his personality shines through in much of his comic book work.

 Werner Roth and Herb Trimpe were from two different eras of comics, yet both were backbones of the industry.
-While their art was never flashy or decorative, they could tell a story clearly, and with an understanding of how a page flows.
-They worked in varied genres and their contributions to the field deserve to be recognized.
+While their art was never flashy or overly decorative, they could tell a story clearly and with an understanding of how a page flows.
+They worked in varied genres for many decades and their contributions to the field deserve to be recognized.